-In the 2025 Henley Passport Index, Canada maintains its strong position, ranking seventh globally.
-This standing grants Canadian passport holders visa-free or visa-on-arrival access to 185 destinations worldwide, a tie with Malta, Czechia, Hungary and Poland.
+In the 2025 Henley Passport Index, Canada holds its nice spot, ranking seventh in the world.
+Now, this spot lets Canadian passport holders go to 185 places around the globe without a visa or with a visa when they arrive, tying with Malta, Czechia, Hungary, and Poland.

 What Makes a Passport Strong?

-A powerful passport is more than a travel document—it’s a gateway to global opportunities.
-For entrepreneurs, this translates into:
+A nice passport is more than just a travel paper—it’s a way to big possibilities everywhere.
+Specifically, for entrepreneurs, this means:

 From Permanent Residency to Citizenship

-For new entrepreneurs in Canada, transitioning from permanent residency to citizenship—and ultimately claiming a Canadian passport—is a straightforward process designed to reward long-term commitment to the country.
+For new entrepreneurs in Canada, going from permanent residency to citizenship—and then getting a Canadian passport—is an easy path.
+This path rewards folks who stay long in the country.

-After obtaining permanent residency through programs like the Startup Visa Program (SUV), entrepreneurs must reside in Canada for at least 1,095 days (three years) within a five-year period to qualify for citizenship.
-Additionally, they must demonstrate proficiency in English or French by achieving Canadian Language Benchmark 5 in all abilities, pass a citizenship test on Canadian history, values, and institutions, and show compliance with tax obligations.
+After getting permanent residency through programs like the Startup Visa Program (SUV), entrepreneurs must live in Canada for at least 1,095 days (three years) within five years.
+This is required to apply for citizenship.

 Canada’s Entrepreneur-Friendly Ecosystem